-Morgan Arcade has a mix of well-known and local stores and is perhaps the best preserved of the arcades.
+Morgan Arcade has a mix of well-known and local stores and is perhaps the best-preserved of these Cardiff arcades.

 The Dominions is the newest of the Arcades and is home to the lovely Hotel Indigo (full review later in this post!) and the fab Marco Pierre White Steakhouse.

 NB – Although it is called an Arcade Queens Arcade is more a modern shopping centre rather than the little Victorian laneway experience.